CSEANZ/FutureDev2016/samples/CognitiveSampleApps/readme.md

 ```

-"PostAndParse" is an extension method provided by [ExtensionGoo](https://github.com/jakkaj/ExtensionGoo) - which mackes it super easy to do posts and things using string extensions.
+"PostAndParse" is an extension method provided by [ExtensionGoo](https://github.com/jakkaj/ExtensionGoo) - which makes it super easy to do posts and things using string extensions.

 ## Windows UWP App
 This version of the demo uses the same simple method to send a byte[] image to the server.